-They are included in the group of current liabilities when their maturity is within 12 months and / or are from the normal cycle of the Group, and the rest - as non-current.
+Contract assets are presented together with trade receivables in the balance sheet, due to the same nature of assets.
+They are included in the group of current assets when their maturity is within 12 months and / or are from the normal cycle of the Group, and the rest - as non-current.
 Assets and liabilities arising from a single contract are presented net in the balance sheet, even if they result from different contractual obligations to perform.
 Contract liabilities are presented separately from Trade and other payables.
 Subsequent to initial recognition, trade receivables are reviewed for impairment in accordance with the requirements of IFRS 9.

 Prepayments.
 Prepayments are carried at cost less provision for impairment.
 A prepayment is classified as non-current when the goods or services relating to the prepayment are expected to be obtained after one year, or when the prepayment relates to an asset which will itself be classified as non-current upon initial recognition.
 Prepayments to acquire assets are transferred to the carrying amount of the asset once the Group has obtained control of the asset and it is probable that future economic benefits associated with the asset will flow to the Group.
 Other prepayments are written off to profit or loss when the goods or services relating to the prepayments are received.
 If there is an indication that the assets, goods or services relating to a prepayment will not be received, the carrying value of the prepayment is written down accordingly and a corresponding impairment loss is recognised in profit or loss for the year.